-In furtherance of the commitment to diversity at the Board, the Board will annually assess, and SmartCentres will report to its Unitholders on, the diversity of Board members, including the number and percentage of female Trustees.
+In furtherance of the commitment to diversity at the Board, the Board will annually assess, and SmartCentres will report to its Unitholders on, the diversity of Board members, including the number and percentage of female Trustees and to the number and percentage of ethnically and racially diverse Trustees.

-The Corporate Governance and Compensation Committee reviews SmartCentres' diversity policy annually and assesses its effectiveness in promoting a diverse Board with appropriate female representation.
+The Corporate Governance and Compensation Committee reviews SmartCentres' diversity policy annually and assesses its effectiveness in promoting a diverse Board.
 Also, in accordance with the diversity policy the Corporate Governance and Compensation Committee maintains an evergreen list of potential candidates for the Board.
 At this time a majority of the candidates on that list are women.